-Prior to joining the Bergen County Prosecutor’s Office, Ryan served as a judicial law clerk to the Honorable Eugene H. Austin, Superior Court of New Jersey, Criminal Division.
-Ryan received his J.D. degree from Seton Hall University School of Law in 2010, where he was a member of the Seton Hall Circuit Review.
+Prior to joining the Bergen County Prosecutor’s Office, Ryan served as a Judicial Law Clerk to the Honorable Eugene H. Austin, Superior Court of New Jersey, Criminal Division.
+Ryan received his J.D. from Seton Hall University School of Law in 2010, where he was a member of the Seton Hall Circuit Review.
 He received a B.A. in Public Relations from Hofstra University Honors College in 2007.

 Seton Hall University School of Law, J.D., 2010